What Is the Consumer Data Right?

 Instant Loan Approvals: Instead of gathering months of bank statements for a personal loan, you can authorise the lender to verify your income and expenses directly from your bank, potentially getting approved in minutes rather than days.

-Product Reference Data is fundamentally different from your personal transaction data.
-While transaction data is about you, PRD is about the products themselves – it's public information about every financial product available in Australia, presented in a standardised format.
+Product Reference Data is different from your personal transaction data.
+Transaction data is about you, but PRD is about the products.
+It’s public information on every financial product in Australia, shown in a standard format.

-Think of PRD as a comprehensive, live-updating product catalog for every bank account, credit card, loan, and investment product in the Australian market.
-Every bank must describe their products using exactly the same categories and terminology.
+Think of PRD as a live, up-to-date catalog for every bank account, credit card, loan, and investment product in Australia.
+Every bank has to describe its products using the same categories and terms.

-For decades, comparing financial products was like trying to compare cars when every manufacturer used different specifications.
-One might list "fuel efficiency," another "kilometers per liter," and a third "running costs."
-PRD solves this by requiring every bank to use identical categories and formats.
+For years, comparing financial products was like comparing cars when each company used different terms.
+One might list fuel efficiency, another kilometers per liter, and another running costs.
+PRD addresses this by requiring all banks to use the same categories and formats.

 Pros and Cons of the PRD System